MohammedAl-Mahdawi/nosbackup/README.md

 NOSBackup needs two files in the directory that you run it within it, these files are `nosbackup.config.json` and `nosbackup.destinations.json`, so when you run it for the first time it will ask you to create these configurations and destinations files then it will be able to continue.

-NOSBackup currently able to create a daily, weekly, monthly and manually backups, the manually backup is the backup that you can create manually at any time without a schedule.
+NOSBackup currently able to create a daily, weekly, monthly and manually backups, the manual backup is the backup that you can create manually at any time without a schedule.

 ### nosbackup.config.json